UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.KeyImploderProcessor.json.md

-### tuktu.processors.ImploderProcessor
+### tuktu.processors.KeyImploderProcessor
-Implodes given fields into a list
+Implodes all elements in a DataPacket into a single element of a DataPacket based on key

   * **id** *(type: string)* `[Required]`